f2prateek/dart/README.md

 Henson
 ------
-In Dart 2.0, we added an anotation processor that helps you to navigate between activities.
+In Dart 2.0, we added an annotation processor that helps you to navigate between activities.
-The new module is called Henson (after [Matthew Henson](https://en.wikipedia.org/wiki/Matthew_Henson), the african american artic explorer that first reached the North Pole) :
+The new module is called Henson (after [Matthew Henson](https://en.wikipedia.org/wiki/Matthew_Henson), the African-American Arctic explorer that first reached the North Pole) :

 For the sample activity mentioned above, Henson will offer a DSL to navigate to it easily :
 ```java